couchbase/cbft/docs/admin-guide/diagnosing.md

 Couchbase community, forums, technical support and other engineers by making data capture from each cbft node easy in one shot.

-tbd - explaining the different sections of the /api/diag JSON.
+TBD - explaining the different sections of the /api/diag JSON.

+## REST /debug/pprof

+cbft supports the standard "pprof / expvars" diagnostics of golang systems, allowing users to retrieve details on goroutines, threads, heap memory usage and more.

 ---